ProxeusApp/community/README.md

 We are also setting up a new DAO to involve software users as well as the wider community in the governance of the association's activities.
 It may be possible to use tokens to vote for the development of specific new features in the future.
 For now we are coordinating the development work using open access platforms like GitHub.

-We are happy to answer your questions to the best of our knowledge in the forum, or by email to `association@proxeus.org`